Akhil-0911/PADCOM/models.md

-## Due to limited storage I have uploaded the model file into the google drive and pasted below:
+## Due to limited uploading capacity in Github, I have uploaded the model file into the Google drive and pasted below :

 https://drive.google.com/drive/folders/1pT4hZ736b5UMR-zuJ0k5DasuiMZ-vS4O?usp=sharing